nickjwhite/diogenes/README.md

 Building the installers
 -----------------------

-All installers can be built on either Linux or OS X.  To create the Linux installers you will need to install `fpm`, which is done via the Ruby package manager [(see instructions)](https://fpm.readthedocs.io/en/latest/installing.html), and for the RPM installer you will also need to install `rpm`, which is available on Homebrew.
+All of the installers can be built on either Linux or OS X.  To create the Linux installers you will need to install `fpm`, which is done via the Ruby package manager [(see instructions)](https://fpm.readthedocs.io/en/latest/installing.html), and for the RPM installer you will also need to install `rpm`, which is available on Homebrew.